-Most are located in the city center or close to crowded avenues and places of interest, and the biggest are El Corte Inglés, where you can find practically anything you might need under the same roof.
-Fnac, the biggest store in town for technology, music, sound and books.
+Most are located in the city center or close to crowded avenues and places of interest.
+The biggest are El Corte Inglés, where you can find practically anything you might need under the same roof.
+Also, Fnac is the biggest store in town for technology, music, sound and books.
 And Decathlon, the place to go if you’re looking for all-range sports wear.

 Barcelona Shopping tips

 If you’re a non EU resident you should know that 90% of the stores in Barcelona offer a tax refund in purchases exceeding 90,15€.
 This is only applicable if you’re taking all these belongings to your country and can only be requested at the Airport or at the Tourism Office in Plaça Catalunya.
 Not many people know this fact and it can save you 21% in tax money.
 Check out more practical facts about Barcelona.